-‘Sister Wives’ Update: Kody Brown’s Son Logan Is Engaged, Check Out The Gorgeous Ring He Gave His Fiance!
+‘Sister Wives’ Update: Kody Brown’s Son Logan Is Engaged, Check Out The Gorgeous Ring He Gave His Fiancée!

-Sister Wives may currently be off-the-air, but Kody Brown’s famous polygamous family has pretty exciting news.
+Sister Wives may currently be off the air, but Kody Brown’s famous polygamous family has pretty exciting news.
 Kody’s 23-year-old son Logan just got engaged to his girlfriend of three years, Michelle Petty.
 Logan Brown first broke the news on his Instagram page, which Kody later shared on Twitter.

 “All my love, hope and congratulations for your future together!” the Sister Wives patriarch greeted his son and future daughter-in-law.

 Logan Brown is the eldest son of Kody with second wife Janelle.
-He has just graduated from college early this year and is currently enrolled at the University of Nevada, Las Vegas for his MBA.
-His 24-year-old fiance, Michelle Petty, is also a student at UNLV.
+He just graduated from college early this year and is currently enrolled at the University of Nevada, Las Vegas, for his MBA.
+His 24-year-old fiancée, Michelle Petty, is also a student at UNLV.
 According to TLC, the two have been friends for more than five years and began dating three years ago.

 Logan proposed to Michelle during their recent trip to Austin, Texas, People reported.
 He popped the question after watching their favorite band perform.
 The 23-year-old reality star sealed the deal with a gorgeous, rose gold tear-drop shaped diamond ring.